yugabyte/yugabyte-db/docs/content/latest/develop/graphql/hasura.md

 To install the Hasura GraphQL engine, follow the steps in the Hasura [Quick start with Docker](https://docs.hasura.io/1.0/graphql/manual/getting-started/docker-simple.html).

-To use Hasura with YugabyteDB, the configuration should be similar to PostgreSQL, but the port should be `5433` and the transaction isolation level should be set to `SERIALIZABLE`.
+To use Hasura with YugabyteDB, the configuration should be similar to PostgreSQL, except that the port should be `5433`.

 For a local Mac setup, the configuration should be: